Home / Students

 Hutt Valley High students take in the modern and the ancient on Japan visit

-Twenty-four Japanese-language students from Hutt Valley High experienced both ancient and modern Japan on a long-anticipated class visit—from the tranquility of Meiji Shrine to the bustling energy of Tokyo's Shibuya district.
+Twenty-four Japanese-language students from Hutt Valley High experienced both ancient and modern Japan on a long-anticipated class visit—from the tranquillity of Meiji Shrine to the bustling energy of Tokyo's Shibuya district.
 In this article, Hutt Valley High Japanese teacher Sarah Langley reflects on the trip and what made it such a special learning experience for her students.
 The class was supported to travel to Japan through an Asia New Zealand Foundation Japan Study Grant, kindly funded by Nakashimato Co Ltd. of Japan.

 The trip gave the Hutt Valley High students a chance to experience the traditional and modern sides of Japanese society